notDFlo/CiscoToPaloAlto_ConfigMigrator/README.md

       --f: The file path to append content to (Default: \'palo_alto_setcommands.sh\' in  director')
 # Example Usage:
--     python app.py --h (shows this help menu) python app.py --a true (appends to output file, and uses default file path for output) python app.py --f /path/to/output-file.sh (specified output file (follows default logic to overwrite if file exists)) python app.py --a true --f /path/to/output-file.sh  (appends to output file, and uses specified file path for output.)
+-     python app.py --h (shows this help menu) python app.py --a (appends to output file, and uses default file path for output) python app.py --f /path/to/output-file.sh (specified output file (follows default logic to overwrite if file exists)) python app.py --a --f /path/to/output-file.sh  (appends to output file, and uses specified file path for output.)